vinefeeder/VineFeeder/README.md

 As set-up on start it will run with zero modification.
 There are six UK services active.

-It is recommended to use PowerShell or Terminal in Windows and a Unix-like terminal in Linux - but select a dark background for better contrast with the colours used in Vinefeeder.
+It is recommended to use PowerShell or Terminal in Windows and a Unix-like terminal in Linux - but select, via preferences, a dark background for better contrast with the colours used in Vinefeeder.

 *Interacting with Services*
 Once the GUI is launched, you can interact with various streaming services by clicking on their corresponding buttons.